 how to make a paper fan that looks like a dried palm leaf

 Make sure you watch my video tutorial to see exactly what my hands are doing.
-Click on the triangle of the image to watch the video.
+Use the triangle on the image to turn on the video.
 If you are on a phone or tablet, hold the device sideways for better viewing.

 Finished paper fan decorations inspired by faux sun palm leaves